andrebergvind/capstone-project-exercise-productivity-analysis/README.md

 Following the descriptive overview, relationships between variables were explored to identify potential patterns.

-The dashboards explore:
+The dashboards below explore:

 - Relationships between exercise behaviour and perceived productivity
 - Correlations between cognitive outcomes (energy, stress reduction, motivation) and productivity
 - Differences in productivity across exercise types, frequency levels, and intensity

-As the dataset is based on self-reported Likert-scale responses, the analysis focused on observed associations rather than statistical inference.
+As the dataset is based on self-reported Likert-scale responses, the following analysis focused on observed associations rather than statistical inference.

 ## Dashboards